“A”-19

 12 Feb. – 29 May 1966 / Poetry 111.2 (Nov.
 1967)

 The form of this movement is described by Kenneth Cox as a prelude of eight quatrains followed by 72 strophes of 13 lines each, except for the last which has 12 lines.
-Throughout LZ uses a two-count (word) line except that the final line of each strophe is three-words, although there are occasional irregularities.
+Throughout LZ uses a two-count (word) line except for the final line of each strophe which has three-words, although there are occasional irregularities.
 Based on the numbers 2 and 3, there are 2³ (= 8) quatrains of 2³ words each in the prelude, and 2³ x 3² (= 72) strophes of 3³ (= 27) words each in the main body.
 The final strophe has 2² x 3 (= 12) lines and 2³ x 3 (= 24) words (Cox, “Tribute to Mallarmé” 256, 260).
-Cox also claims that 13, the number of lines of each strophe, is the unlucky number which will be made good in the final strophe of 12 lines (260).
+Cox also argues that the unlucky number 13 (the number of lines of each strophe) is made good in the final strophe of 12 lines (260).
 More speculatively, Cox argues (258-259) that the predominate two-count line is meant to suggest the bowing of a violin and that the progression of the main part of the movement, following the prelude, is structured on Bach’s chaconne from the Partita No. 2 in D Minor for solo violin (see 413.1).

 408.4 I / hear back- / stage…: LZ’s working notebooks (HRC 4.2) indicate that the setting of this prelude section (408.1-409.6), which is returned to at the end of the movement (433.27-434.2), is Yaddo artists’ community in Saratoga Springs, NY where the Zukofskys were in residence from 14 Dec.
 1965-26 Feb.
 1966, which explains the appearance of the pine needles.
 The Zukofskys finished Catullus during this residency, then Zukofsky began worked on “A”-19.